mitchelllisle/data-privacy-papers/README.md

 Researchers have observed a direct correlation between the performance of these models and their sizes.
 As a result, the sizes of these models have notably expanded in recent years, persuading researchers to adopt the term large language models (LLMs) to characterize the larger-sized PLMs.
-The increased size is accompanied by a distinct capability known as in-context learning (ICL), which represents a specialized form of prompting.
-This enables the utilization of LLMs for specific downstream tasks by presenting them with demonstration examples while keeping the model parameters frozen.
+The size expansion comes with a distinct capability called in-context learning (ICL), which represents a special form of prompting and allows the models to be utilized through the presentation of demonstration examples without modifications to the model parameters.
 Although interesting, privacy concerns have become a major obstacle in its widespread usage.
 Multiple studies have examined the privacy risks linked to ICL and prompting in general, and have devised techniques to alleviate these risks.
 Thus, there is a necessity to organize these mitigation techniques for the benefit of the community.
 This survey provides a systematic overview of the privacy protection methods employed during ICL and prompting in general.
 We review, analyze, and compare different methods under this paradigm.
 Furthermore, we provide a summary of the resources accessible for the development of these frameworks.
 Finally, we discuss the limitations of these frameworks and offer a detailed examination of the promising areas that necessitate further exploration.</p>
   </details>
 </div>